-- Restricted for Loans.
-The loan funds are established for the explicit purpose of providing student support as prescribed by statute or granting authority. - Restricted for Expendable.
-These include resources the College is legally or contractually obligated to spend in accordance with restrictions imposed by third parties. - Unrestricted.
+- Net Investment in Capital Assets.
+This represents the College's total investment in capital assets, net of outstanding debt obligations related to those capital assets. - Restricted for Expendable.
+These include resources the College is legally or contractually obligated to spend in accordance with restrictions imposed by third parties, including pension assets and student funds.
+The restricted net position is equal to the net pension asset less its related deferred outflows plus the related deferred inflows. - Unrestricted.
 These represent resources derived from student tuition and fees, and sales and services of educational departments and auxiliary enterprises.